-Analysis of the risk of arson (e.g. the vulnerability of the enterprise to arson attack from outside and from within).
+- analysis of the risk of arson (e. g. the vulnerability of the enterprise to arson attack from outside and from within) - consideration of the effectiveness of different remedial measures, taking their cost into account - relating the risk analysis and remedial measures to the total fire safety and security programme operating within the enterprise